Generic Name: Zoster Vaccine (Live/Attenuated) (ZOS ter vak SEEN live ah TEN yoo aye ted)

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Zostavax (zoster vaccine live)

-- Side Effects
+- Zostavax Side Effects

 - During Pregnancy or Breastfeeding